xofaye/scrum/README.md

 # Scrum

 ## Welcome to Scrum
 We're a group of three University of Toronto students in Computer Science who are passionate about helping you find your love for recreational sports again.
-Staying active, agile and playing sports has numerous physical, social and psychological benefits, so yay sports!!
+Staying active and participating in team sports has numerous physical, social and psychological benefits.
+You can use Scrum to browse for recreational sporting events based on activity type, location and date.
+If you can't find an event you're interested in, then we encourage all users to create their own event!
+Scrum has built-in RSVP and commenting functionality to facilitate the event planning process.

 ## Navigating the application